ym2151-tone-editor

 - Slot Mask

-registers, the slot mask can be expressed.
-The application can extract the slot mask from it.ym2151-tone-editorhas already implemented this. - The purpose of the slot mask is to provide an easy-to-edit 2-op tone editing experience, among others.
+note oninregistersallows expressing the slot mask.
+The app can extract the slot mask from it.ym2151-tone-editorhas already implemented this. - The purpose of the slot mask is to provide an easy-to-edit 2-operator tone editing experience, etc.

 - Saving all 256 bytes of register information in JSON is not recommended.
-There’s a risk the application might behave unexpectedly.
+It’s assumed to risk unexpected app behavior.

-- Refinement and consideration of this will be deferred.
-YAGNI (You Aren’t Gonna Need It).
-It’s assumed the application can handle it later.
+- Refinement and consideration of this will be postponed.
+YAGNI.
+It’s assumed to be manageable by the app later.

-- Note that advanced playing techniques like modulator TL automation cannot be included in this tone data.
+- It should be noted that advanced performance techniques such as modulator TL automation cannot be included in this tone data.

-- This means that “tone data containing advanced playing techniques” that cannot be fully expressed by this format may exist, and compatibility with such data will be limited.
+- This means that “tone data containing advanced performance techniques” that cannot be expressed by this format may exist, and compatibility with them will be limited.

 - Slot Mask